Supporting Young People with their Mental Health

-Breathe Outdoors provides an integrative approach to outdoor learning and wellbeing.
-We successfully support young people with anxiety, depression, social, emotional and behavioural differences, low self-esteem, confidence, attention deficit hyperactivity disorder and attention deficit disorder and some cases of Autism.
+Breathe Outdoors provides an integrative approach supporting Young People with their Mental Health.
+We successfully support young people with expressions of anxiety, depression, social, emotional and behavioural differences, low self-esteem, confidence, attention deficit hyperactivity disorder and attention deficit disorder and some cases of Autism.
 However, these programmes are not exclusive to these differences and we aim to offer support to all within our qualifications and experience.

 The programmes we offer are active, adventurous, nature based, experiential, reflective and discussion focused and can be adapted to suit any educational setting or available outdoor environments.
 A Forest School style approach and activities feature heavily in our programmes which run on a school site, however, we also integrate recognised outdoor learning theories and mindfulness practises.
 Our offsite programmes include such activities as indoor climbing, mountain biking, forest schools and navigation.